Municipalities of Sweden: Sub-division

 The municipalities were earlier also divided into parishes, or församlingar.
 As these were subdivisions of the Church of Sweden, the separation of church and state along with a shift in responsibility for the population registration in Sweden transferring to the Swedish Tax Agency led to a new formal subdivision called district.
 Districts have been in force since 2016.
-These districts corresponds by large to the previous parishes as they existed on 31 December 1999, without later amalgamations.
-Many of the districts still correspond to the earlier 17th century division socknar, though the Swedish municipality reforms of 1862–63, 1952 and to some extent 1971, did perform some amalgamations and transferals of land (including populations) between municipalities.
+These districts correspond by and large to the previous parishes as they existed on 31 December 1999, without later amalgamations.
+Many of the districts still correspond to the earlier 17th century division socknar, though the Swedish municipality reforms of 1862–63, 1952 and to some extent 1971, did perform some amalgamations and transferrals of land (including populations) between municipalities.

 Duties

 According to law, the municipalities are responsible for: